swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 - [Fly.io has GPUs now](https://fly.io/blog/fly-io-has-gpus-now/) ([HN](https://news.ycombinator.com/item?id=39363499))
 - [Arc Search pinch to summarize feature](https://x.com/raywongy/status/1760778395309277302?s=20)
 - [explorer.globe.engineer](https://t.co/lO3rfOdeig) - It uses AI to breakdown any topic in a visual way that is completely different to other search engines.
 Table of contents, images, links…it has everything!
+- [Announcing STORM](https://x.com/EchoShao8899/status/1762156403312234696?s=20), a system that writes Wikipedia-like articles based on Internet search - STORM is a carefully designed pipeline for knowledge curation rather than a single prompt or model.
+We build STORM using DSPy which provides very neat modularization - this allows us to keep extending our work without getting lost in many prompt files.

 ## fundraising